robotology/icub-firmware/emBODY/eBcode/arch-arm/board/stm32g4eval/examples/readme.txt

 - embot-os:
   it is a demo project w/ embot::os. it has one event based thread activated by a tick event sent by a embot::os:Timer (and one peridiodic thread). it also has several HW tests. the active one is about the TLV reading over I2C.
 That needs a FAP board connected to some pins of the connecteor
+- embot-os2:
+  test project for usage of cmsisos2. it may not compile